 What We Do

-The Aurora Colony Historical Society promotes interactive lifelong learning by inspiring curiosity about the heritage of the Aurora Colony.
+The mission of the Aurora Colony Historical Society is to “promote interactive lifelong learning by inspiring curiosity about, and preservation of, the heritage of the Aurora Colony.”

 In 1956, a Centennial Celebration was organized by descendants of the Aurora Colonists and out of this gala event came a resolution to build a museum where the unique treasures of the Colony could be preserved and displayed.